jbroadway/sitemaps/README.md

 This is a Google Sitemaps generator for [Elefant CMS](http://www.elefantcms.com/) powered websites.

-To use, install it into your `apps` folder, then point Google Webmaster Tools to the URL `/sitemap.xml` on your site.
+To use, install it into your `apps` folder as `sitemap.xml`, then point Google Webmaster Tools to the URL `/sitemap.xml` on your site.
 On the first request it will generate a sitemap file for your site.